Emotional and Spiritual Maturity (Module Three)

 Read:

-1) Make Yourself at Home on Substack “A Wonderful and Sacred Mystery” Please use the links to read the related material.
+1) Make Yourself at Home is an article on “A Wonderful and Sacred Mystery”

 2) “Bonding: Priest and Community” at the end of Chapter 3 of An Energy Not its Own

-4) Jumping into our place: Mental models and images on Substack “A Wonderful and Sacred Mystery” Please use the links to read the related material.
+4) Jumping into our place: Mental models and images is an article on “A Wonderful and Sacred Mystery” Please make use of the links within the article.
+We would like you to have some grasp of the various models mentioned.

 Assignments: